-We have a beautiful Virginia Creeper that grows up the side of the house, and at this time of year it’s leaves turn the most stunning Crimson.
-Although lovely, as you can see from the photos, it really is the most rampant of plants, and every couple of years Hubby asserts his authority over it.
-This weekend was the fateful weekend when it all came off.
+We have a beautiful Virginia Creeper that grows up the side of the house, and at this time of year it’s leaves turn Crimson.
+Although lovely, it really is the most rampant of plants, and every couple of years Hubby asserts his authority over it.
+This weekend was the fateful weekend when he pulled it all came off.

 The kids and I collected some of the smaller leaves up (we like to be helpful!) and decided we would try and decoupage with them.
-On close inspection, the leaves don’t lie flat, but have a bit of a curl to them, so before we started we stuck them in the telephone directory, under a pile of books for a few hours to try and flatten them out – much in the same way as we did in Using Pressed Leaves to Decorate Candles.
+On close inspection, the leaves don’t lie flat, but have a bit of a curl to them.
+We stuck them in the telephone directory, under a pile of books for a few hours to try and flatten them out – much in the same way as we did in Using Pressed Leaves to Decorate Candles.
 This time however, we wanted our leaves to still be fresh, not dried, so we just left them overnight, which did the job nicely.